We no longer require submission of the GRE.

 How long does it take most graduate students to complete their Ph.D. degree?

-Most students take about five and a half years to graduate.
+Most students take about 5.3 years to graduate.

 What employment outcomes can our graduate students expect once they obtain their Ph.D. degree?